mishasharmaa/Ai-Dungeon-TopicsInCS/README.md

 ### How to Play

-1. Player enter commands {talk elder}
+1. Player enter commands when prompted
 2. The engine sends commands, rules, and state to the loal model (qwen3:4b)
 3. The game replies in JSON with:
    - {